Cairns Pop-Up Arena: Events

 On 10 July 2020, when de Brenni unveiled the plans to upgrade the former Bunnings building he announced that the Cairns Taipans were going to use the stadium until the Cairns Convention Centre upgrades are completed.
 The stadium is used by the club for training and pre-season games, as an alternative to Cairns Basketball Stadium.

-On 15 September 2020, Suncorp Super Netball announced that they would be hosting three games at the venue for the league's Indigenous round.
+On 15 September 2020, Suncorp Super Netball announced it would be hosting three games at the venue for the league's Indigenous round.

 On 9 October 2020, the Women's National Basketball League announced that they would start their 2020–21 season in a North Queensland hub, with the Cairns Pop-Up Arena to host 20 games.

 On 10 February 2021, it was announced that the New Zealand Tall Blacks would be hosting a 2021 FIBA Asia Cup qualifier against the Australian Boomers on 20 February 2021.
 The Boomers won the game 81–52.

 NBL schedule changes due to COVID-19 induced border closures forced the South East Melbourne Phoenix to host games against the Cairns Taipans and the Brisbane Bullets at the arena.